Joe Pagac: Biography

 Pagac studied art at both the University of Arizona and in Italy.
 He and Arielle Pagac were married on April 22, 2017, with a very public reception (everyone in Tucson was invited) afterward.

-Rotating Concert Murals
+Rotating concert murals

 Pagac is known for his large scale rotating concert murals which he paints live during public events.
 Using house paint, paint rollers and large brushes, Pagac paints finished works that are as large as 60 feet wide and 14 feet tall in as little as 8 hours.
 The murals generally advertise upcoming shows for touring bands but the artwork is designed by Pagac.
 The rotating murals have depicted a wide range of musical artists including, The Avett Brothers, Sonic Youth, George Thorogood and Cypress Hill.
 Because the murals advertise bands and are in highly visible locations, bands and graffiti artists began using some of the rotating murals to voice their concern over SB1070 after the law was passed in 2010.
 Pagac won Best Mural of 2010 awards in both Tucson and Phoenix.